-Start with a view of the huge St Peter’s Dome from the Pinacoteca Courtyard and following our skilled local guide through the amazing Pinacoteca, the Paintings Gallery which contains masterpieces by the most famous painters from the 12th to 19th century, be delighted by Giotto’s revolutionary Trittico Stefaneschi, Raphael’s last work The Transfiguration, St. Jerome, the only Leonardo’s painting in Rome and the Caravaggio’s Deposition from the Cross.
+Start with a view of the huge St Peter’s Dome from the Pinacoteca Courtyard and then follow our skilled local guide through the amazing Pinacoteca, the Paintings Gallery, which contains masterpieces by the most famous painters from the 12th to 19th century, be delighted by Giotto’s revolutionary Trittico Stefaneschi, Raphael’s last work the Transfiguration, St. Jerome, the only Leonardo’s painting in Rome and the Caravaggio‘s Deposition from the Cross.

-Then be led to the Gregorian Etruscan Museum, one of the first expressly dedicated to Etruscan antique population, a hidden gem full of surprises located in the Palace of Innocent VIII, which contains vases, bronzes and other archaeological findings and exhibit gold jewelry realized by Etruscan goldsmiths.
-From the Etruscan Museum you have the chance to see through a window the Bramante’s monumental double-helix staircase.
+Then be led to the Gregorian Etruscan Museum, one of the first expressly dedicated to Etruscan antique population, a hidden gem full of surprises located in the Palace of Innocent VIII, which contains vases, bronzes and other archaeological findings and exhibits gold jewelry made by the Etruscan goldsmiths.
+From the Etruscan Museum you have the chance to see through a window the Bramante’s monumental double-helix Staircase.

-This Tour gives you the best knowledge of the masterpieces and artists kept inside the Vatican Museums.
+This Tour gives you the deepest knowledge of the masterpieces and artists kept inside the amazing Vatican Museums.

 ✓ English-Speaking Local Expert Tour Guide

 ✓ Private Tour

 ✓ Skip the line Entrance to Vatican Museums, Sistine Chapel and St. Peter’s Basilica

 ✓ Gregorian Etruscan Museum